hacoo/dougchess-cpp/README.md

-#Dougchess

-#Overview
+## Dougchess

+## Overview
 Dougchess is a high performance C++ Minichess AI.
 It took 1st place in the 2016 PSU Minichess Tournament, where it was undefeated in matches against over 40 other AIs.

 The guiding principles in development of Dougchess were high performance and iterative testing.
 During development, careful attention was taken to keep code fast, simple, and modular.
-Each potential new feature was tested extensively to determine whether it was worth the performance cost.
+Each potential new feature was tested to determine whether it was worth the performance cost, and I ruthlessly cut those that were not.
 Examples of cut features include the endgame database (a large transposition table makes this unnecessary, due to the reduced search space in Minichess) and numerous evaluation heuristics (since eval() is called exponentially many times, it is vital that it do as little work as possible).

-#Prerequisites
+## License
+This software is distributed under the GNU General Public License.
+See the file COPYING in this repository for more information.

+## Prerequisites
 Dougchess has been tested on Ubuntu Linux ONLY.

 Douchess requires libzmq version 3.x.x.
 In addition to Dougchess, you must